AlejoGarat/AlejoGarat/README.md

 ## About Me

-Hi there! 👋 I am Alejo Garat, a software engineering student with a passion for Artificial Intelligence and Machine Learning.
+Hi there! 👋 I am Alejo Garat, a computer engineering student with a passion for Artificial Intelligence and Machine Learning.
 Here's a bit more about me:

 - 🎓 I am currently pursuing a degree in Software Engineering.
 - 👨‍🏫 I also work as an Artificial Intelligence lecturer.